AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Final-Report.md

 ## Results and Analysis

 ### Experiment One
 After installation of the recycle line, reactor performance decreased; the effluent turbidity was consistently ~30 NTU higher than the baseline trial for the duration of the test, as is shown in figure 4.
 It was observed that instead of water flowing back down the recycle line, it instead traveled up both the recirculator and the recycle line in parallel.
+This means roughly ~30% of the influent simply skipped the floc blanket all together, which explains our increase in effluent.

 ![ExperimentOne](https://user-images.githubusercontent.com/36204276/47260870-85817380-d491-11e8-8b86-a56ee3dd6943.PNG)
 Figure 4: This figure displays the effluent turbidity of the reactor both with and without flow recycle implemented.

 ### Experiment Two
-Next, a series of experiments was conducted with the recycle line closed for the initial portion of the experiment so that the floc blanket would have time to establish itself before introducing a new factor.
+Next, a series of experiments was conducted with the recycle line closed for the initial portion of the experiment so that the floc blanket would have time to establish itself before introducing the new factor of the recycle line.
 It was hypothesized that doing this would reverse the direction of flow, but this yielded similar results to experiment one.

 ![ExperimentTwo](https://user-images.githubusercontent.com/36204276/48650719-5b09d400-e9c5-11e8-80e2-6b86610b714e.png)
 Figure 5: This is a graph displaying effluent turbidity with flow recycle.

-As you can see above in figure 5, the effluent was relatively with the baseline until the recycle line valve was opened at about three hours in, at which point the effluent increased by roughly 15 NTU.
+As you can see above in figure 5, the effluent was relatively consistent with the baseline until the recycle line valve was opened at about three hours in, at which point the effluent increased by roughly 15 NTU.
+This shows that recycle line's initial state likely does not have a significant effect on the direction of flow.

 ### Experiment Three
-With consistently poor results, the subteam then hypothesized that the design of the tap at the top of the recycle line was a potential factor affecting these results.
-To mitigate this, a new tap was installed that was flush with the inside of the tube settler in order to prevent floc buildup, as is shown in figure 6.
+In analyzing our apparatus after achieving sub-optimal results for the first two experiments, the subteam then hypothesized that the design of the tap at the top of the recycle line was a potential issue.
+To mitigate this, a new tap was installed that was flush with the inside of the tube settler in order to prevent floc buildup, like the accumulation of flocs shown in figure 6.

 ![NotFlushTap](https://user-images.githubusercontent.com/36204276/48650176-2b59cc80-e9c3-11e8-9669-974f09f35f40.jpg)
 Figure 6: This photograph shows floc buildup on the top of the tap as a result of it not being flush with the tube settler's inner diameter.